bevyengine/bevy/CONTRIBUTING.md

    1. Install [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli).
    2. Run `markdownlint -f -c .github/linters/.markdown-lint.yml .` in the root directory of the Bevy project.

-5. When working with Toml (`.toml`) files, Bevy's CI will check toml files using [taplo](https://taplo.tamasfe.dev/): `taplo fmt --check --diff --option indent_string="    "`
+5. When working with Toml (`.toml`) files, Bevy's CI will check toml files using [taplo](https://taplo.tamasfe.dev/): `taplo fmt --check --diff`
-   1. If you use VSCode install [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) and use 4 spaces for indent.
+   1. If you use VSCode install [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml).
-   2. If you want to use the cli tool, install [taplo-cli](https://taplo.tamasfe.dev/cli/installation/cargo.html) and run `taplo fmt --check --diff --option indent_string="    "` (indent_string is with 4 spaces) in the root directory of the Bevy project.
+   2. If you want to use the cli tool, install [taplo-cli](https://taplo.tamasfe.dev/cli/installation/cargo.html) and run `taplo fmt --check --diff` in the root directory of the Bevy project.

 6. Push your changes to your fork on Github and open a Pull Request.
 7. Respond to any CI failures or review feedback.
 While CI failures must be fixed before we can merge your PR, you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
 If you cannot come to an agreement, leave the thread open and defer to a Maintainer or Project Lead's final judgement.